The Family Roe: An American Story

 The Family Roe: An American Story is a 2021 book written by Joshua Prager.
 The book is a biographical account of Norma McCorvey, known as "Jane Roe" in the 1973 landmark U.S. Supreme Court decision Roe v.
 Wade.
-The Roe case, which established a woman's constitutional right to an abortion, is one of the most controversial opinions in American jurisprudence.
+The Roe case, which established a woman's constitutional right to an abortion that persisted for nearly fifty years before being overturned in 2022, is one of the most controversial opinions in American jurisprudence.
 The Family Roe was a finalist for the 2022 Pulitzer Prize for General Nonfiction.